feldera/feldera/docs/sql/json.md

 SELECT CAST(Map['a',1,'b',2,'c',3] AS VARIANT)."a"
 1

--- Unquoted field may not match, depending on dialect SELECT CAST(Map['a',1,'b',2,'c',3] AS VARIANT).a null
+-- Unquoted field may not match, depending on the 'unquotedCasing' compiler flag SELECT CAST(Map['A',1,'b',2,'c',3] AS VARIANT).A
+NULL

--- The safest way is to use an index
+-- The safest way is to index with a string
 SELECT CAST(Map['a',1,'b',2,'c',3] AS VARIANT)['a']
 1